Enterprise-CMCS/macpro-mdct-carts/README.md

 - INTEGRATIONS_SLACK_WEBHOOK: This is used to publish new pull requests to the `mdct-integrations-channel`

-- PROD_RELEASE_SLACK_WEBHOOK: This is used to publish to the `mdct-prod-releases` channel upon successful release of Seds to production.
+- PROD_RELEASE_SLACK_WEBHOOK: This is used to publish to the `mdct-prod-releases` channel upon successful release of CARTS to production.

     - Webhooks are created by CMS tickets, populated into GitHub Secrets

 ## GitHub Actions Secret Management
 - Secrets are added to GitHub secrets by GitHub Admins
-- Upon editing and adding new secrets Admins should also update the encypted `/github/secret-list` SSM parameter in the SEDS AWS Production Account.
+- Upon editing and adding new secrets Admins should also update the encypted `/github/secret-list` SSM parameter in the CARTS AWS Production Account.

 ## Architecture